thinkingserious/sendgrid-android-example/README.md

 This code is not production ready.
-It is meant to help you integrate quickly with SendGrid.
+It is meant to help you integrate quickly with SendGrid when developing for Android natively.
 You will need to incorporate error handling and testing.

+## Quickstart

 The easiest way to get started with this example is to: